This topic introduces databases and graph-related technologies that are closely related to distributed graph databases.

 Usually, graphs have a clear power-law distribution.
 A small number of vertices have much denser neighboring edges than the average vertices.
-Though processing these vertices can usually be within the same server which reduces cross-network access, load will be far more heavier than the average.
+While processing these vertices can usually be within the same server, reducing cross-network access, also means that these servers will be far more stressed than the average.

 The common graph sharding methods are as follows:

-- Application-level sharding: The application layer senses and controls which shard each vertex and edge should locate on based on the type of vertices and edges.
+- Biased application-level sharding: The application layer senses and controls which shard each vertex and edge should locate on, which can generally be judged based on the type of points and edges.
 A set of vertices of the same type is placed on one sharding and another set of vertices of the same type is placed on another sharding.
-Of course, for high reliability, the sharding itself can also be made multiple replicas.
+Of course, for high reliability, the sharding itself can also be made multiple copies.
 When used by the application, the desired vertices and edges are fetched from each shard, and then on the off-application side (or some proxy server-side), the fetched data is assembled into the final result.
 This is typically represented by the Neo4j 4. x Fabric.

 - Using a distributed cache layer: Add a memory cache layer on the top of the hard disk and cache important portions of the sharding and data and preheat that cache.